CyberQuestor/constituent.shell/README.md

 It is time to prepare constituent unit files that eventually manifests as a HML pipeline.

 - Retrieve engine files by cloning relevant git repository
+    - Setup the folder as `mkdir -p /var/lib/haystack/pio/constituents/constituent.shell`
-    - `cd /var/lib/haystack/pio/constituents/`
+    - Go to folder as `cd /var/lib/haystack/pio/constituents/constituent.shell`
+    - Generate structure folders as; `mkdir bin conf pipeline`
+    - Go to pipeline folder and get all files as
-    -  `git clone git@repo.haystack.one:server.tachyon/constituent.shell.git constituent.shell`
+        - Either clone to pipeline as, `git clone git@repo.haystack.one:server.tachyon/constituent.shell.git pipeline`
-    - `cd constituent.shell`
+        - Or if it is zipped, `unzip constituent.shell.zip -d pipeline`
-- Change `appName` at `engine.json` to `constituent.shell`
+        - Make sure that the application name is set right at; `pipeline/engine.json`.
+Change `appName` to `constituent.shell`.
+    - Copy all scripts to bin as; `cp pipeline/src/main/resources/scripts/* bin/`
+    - Copy configuration to conf as; `cp pipeline/src/main/resources/configuration/* conf/`
+    - Ensure that all scripts have execute permission as; `chmod +x bin/*`
+    - Get your configuration right as; `vi conf/pipeline.conf`
+        - Pay attention to `HOSTNAME, HOST, ACCESS_KEY, TRAIN_MASTER, DEPLOY_MASTER, X_CORES and Y_MEMORY`
 - Edit `/etc/default/haystack` and add access keys to denote addition of HMLP.
     - For **consumer** nodes;
         - `haystack.tachyon.events.dispatch.skeleton=<accesskey>`